OpenDSA/OpenDSA/RST/source/Development/BST.rst

 Consider the situation where we construct a BST of <i>n</i> nodes by inserting records one at a time.
-If we are fortunate to have them arrive in an order that results in a balanced tree (a ``random'' order is likely to be good enough for this purpose), then each insertion will cost on average &Theta;(log <i>n</i>), for a total cost of &Theta;(<i>n</i> log <i>n</i>).
+If we are fortunate to have them arrive in an order that results in a balanced tree (a "random" order is likely to be good enough for this purpose), then each insertion will cost on average &Theta;(log <i>n</i>), for a total cost of &Theta;(<i>n</i> log <i>n</i>).